 Malaysia is politically and economically stable and open to foreign trade.
 Transportation, communications, banking and health services are modern and efficient.
-With a population of around 28.9 million, it is one of the most developed nations in Southeast Asia.
-About 61 percent of its population falls into the middle to upper income group of consumers; with GDP per capita income of \$9,700.
+With a population of around 28 million, it is one of the most developed nations in Southeast Asia.
+About 61 percent of its population falls into the middle to upper income group of consumers; with GDP per capita income of \$9,890.
 Its economy has a firm foundation that includes strong manufacturing, service and agricultural sectors.
-The Malaysian economy grew 5.1 percent in 2011 driven by strong domestic demand; growth in 2012 was also around 5 percent and similar expansion is forecast for 2013.
+The Malaysian economy grew 5.6 percent in 2012 driven by strong domestic demand.
+Recently, World Bank lowered Malaysia's GDP growth forecast to 4.3 percent for 2013 and 4.8 percent for 2015 due to the weak performance in the first quarter of the year.
+The domestic demand weakens as a result of government's fiscal consolidation.